JHenzi/OrcaRewardDashboard/README.md

 ## Roadmap & Issues

-We are accidentially not just an Orca redemption calculator... unless that's the source of our trading income.
+This project began as a simple Orca rewards tracker, but has since evolved into something more complex: a Solana trading assistant, price predictor, and contextual bandit strategy simulator.

+While we're still focused on tracking Orca liquidity pool redemptions, the application now includes intelligent trade decisions based on market signals.
+That brings new opportunities—and responsibilities—for improving the reliability, safety, and interpretability of the trading logic.

+We're currently not collecting certain data points like the total sum of all fees, but for now the model is performing adequately without this information.
+Eventually, richer logging may improve transparency and downstream analytics.

+---

+### Example Strategy in Scope

-[Note this strategy: _Deposit a large amount into an [Orca.so](https;//orca.so "Orca - Solana Trading and Liquidity Provider Platform") SOL/USDC pool.
-They are popular and pay out good returns.
-Use this application to track returns and instead of reinvesting them into your liquidity position, invest them into SOL using this application as the trading bot._]
+_“Deposit a large amount into an [Orca.so](https://orca.so/ "Orca - Solana Trading and Liquidity Provider Platform") SOL/USDC pool.
+These pools are popular and generally pay consistent rewards.
+Use this application to track returns, and instead of reinvesting those rewards into the pool, allow the contextual bandit to reinvest them into SOL when conditions are favorable.
+For example, a liquidity range of $130 to $280 may be appropriate for 2024-2025.
+When SOL trades within that range, liquidity fees are generated, and this app helps determine whether to hold, buy, or exit into USDC.”_

-I'd like to measure the models over time and build guard rails around acting on their advice and do some simulated trading to test.

-We're not yet doing things like collecting the sum total of all the fees.
-But the model doesn't really need this information as it learns.

-- [ ] Should we implement: "Predictions as a service"?
+This strategy illustrates how both passive income and machine-assisted trading can coexist in a portfolio.

+---

+### In Progress / Open Questions

 ## Tech Stack